 In the event that Bobo Campers incurs expenses in recovering any monies due to it from it's customer or any other person arising from this agreement, the customer will be liable for any costs and expenses incurred in doing so, on the attorney and own client scale.

-Permitted area of travel for the Discoverer 4&6 range
+Permitted (and non-permitted) area of travel for the Discoverer 4&6 range

 • Travelling in Zimbabwe is not advised since items like fuel or food are currently not always available.

 • We also do not take responsibility for any damages or claims arising out of fast speeds and/or long distance driving on any dirt or washboard roads in Namibia (see paragraph Vehicle substitution below).